 -

-Twenty Mule Team Canyon - This is Twenty Mule Team Canyon, named after the iconic wagon trains mentioned earlier.
+Twenty Mule Team Canyon - Welcome to Twenty Mule Team Canyon, named after the iconic wagon trains mentioned earlier.
 This winding road provides excellent desert scenery as you navigate between saffron-colored hills and vibrant badlands.
-Visiting in the early morning or around sunset offers dazzling colors as the orange sunlight illuminates the dramatic rock faces.
+Visiting in the early morning or around sunset will reward you with spectacular colors as the orange sunlight illuminates the dramatic rock faces.

 -

-Zabriskie Point - Named after a 19th-century borax baron, Zabriskie Point is undoubtedly one of Death Valley’s most iconic spots.
-From this vantage point on the Amargosa Mountain range, you can truly appreciate how erosion has shaped the valley.
+Zabriskie Point - Named after a 19th-century borax magnate, whom you’ll learn about shortly, Zabriskie Point is undoubtedly one of Death Valley’s most iconic spots.
+From this vantage point on the Amargosa Mountain range, you can truly appreciate how erosion has sculpted this valley.
 Directly below are the badlands, and beyond them, much lighter in color, are the stunning salt flats, all framed by the towering Panamint Mountains.

 -